Introducing ShelleyTheArtist: Resident Artist

 Shelley is a self-taught artist, who has learned the rules, and broken most of them.
 Her art is constantly evolving as she explores new techniques and ideas.
 She is also a teacher, and a faculty member of the Brentwood Art Center in Los Angeles.
 Teaching is a passion, where she strives to break down the mysteries of drawing people and perspective.
 She has created workshops that explore in depth techniques and has had great success.
 Shelley loves teaching children of all ages and is constantly amazed by their insights and talents.
 She feels art is both boundless and healing.
 Today she works as a full time painter and teacher, always observing and searching for stories she wants to tell.

-Shelley is delighted to join the Red Carnation family as Resident Artist at The Milestone Hotel & Residences and looks forwards to the many stories she will tell of the guests at The Milestone through her art.
+Shelley is delighted to join the Red Carnation family as Resident Artist at the London properties and looks forwards to the many stories she will tell of the guests through her art.

 How would you describe your artistic style in a few words?